 - UH-60M – This version also incorporated updated features, with some examples including electronic displays within the cockpit, a new airframe, upgraded centralized processor, upgraded engines, and more.

-Considered the “workhorse” of Army Aviation, the Black Hawk is expected to continue operation well into the future.
+Considered the “workhorse” of Army Aviation, the Black Hawk is expected to continue operation well into the future, with variations such as the Knighthawk and Seahawk getting specialized use.
 In fact, the Black Hawk line is planned to be a key component of the Army Aviation fleet through 2054.

 Why Cutting Dynamics Is an Asset to Aerospace and Aviation